dawaffleman123/Math-Tools/README.md

 I am a student so I may not be able to ansewer your questions right away but I will soon

 # Coming Soon
-1. The disance formula will show the work required
+1. How to video
-2. A Triangle congruency solver when given 6 points
+2.The disance formula will show the work required
 3. Any other requests or things that I find helpful to add